TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 Great care is needed to avoid running the effect repeatedly which would result in observers being repeatedly disconnected and recreated.
 We use separate `width` and `height` state as primitives are directly comparable by React.
 Subsequent renders can be short circuited if the size hasn't changed.
 That avoids having to explicitly check whether width and height have changed.
 Which in turn means there are no dependencies on state or props in the resize handler.
 The layout effect runs once on mount.

-* SAMPLE!
+{% include candid-iframe.html src="/assets/dist/react-virtual-scroll-0-6-0/samples/auto-sizer/index.html" width="100%" height="fit-content" %}

 A sample app using `AutoSizer` is embedded above.
-It doesn't do anything interesting if you can't resize it, so best follow this link run the sample on a dedicated page.
+It doesn't do anything interesting if you can't resize it, so best [follow this link](/assets/dist/react-virtual-scroll-0-6-0/samples/auto-sizer/index.html) to run the sample on a dedicated page.

 As usual, unit testing achieves 100% code coverage.
 I needed to add the [`jsdom-testing-mocks`](https://www.npmjs.com/package/jsdom-testing-mocks) package to my development environment to provide a `ResizeObserver` mock as it's not supported by `jsdom`.